Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/eventstorming-only-do-big-picture-eventstorming-on-a-single-paper-roll.md

 # Description

-For a Big Picture EventStorming let all the participants share their domain events on the same paper roll.
+For a Big Picture EventStorming let all the participants share their domain events on a single paper roll.

 # Summary of the solution

-With a Big Picture EventStorming we want all participants to share their domain events on the same paper roll.
-We can have 20-30+ people as long as there is enough [facilitators](eventstorming-one-facilitator-for-every-15-participants.md).
-Which is different from a process or design level EventStroming where we can [split and merge](eventstorming-split-and-merge-above-7-people.md).
+With a Big Picture EventStorming we want all participants to share their domain events on a single same paper roll.
+Usually we have around 20-30+ people as long as their is enough [facilitators](eventstorming-one-facilitator-for-every-15-participants.md).
+Which is different from a process or design level EventStroming where we [split and merge](eventstorming-split-and-merge-above-7-people.md) above 7 people.